 Modern intranets even offer content management system that makes it simple for communicators to manage the platform.

 More and more large-scale companies are favoring intranets for their ease of use and adaptability.
 It also allows remote workers and employees working from different offices to work more collaboratively and achieve aggregate goals.

 An intranet is a good fit for organizations:

 With the rise of platforms such as Slack and Jostle, busy employees and managers can instantly connect and collaborate on multiple projects.
-IM platforms helps team work together and reduce dependency on more traditional communication platforms such as email.
+Instant Messaging platforms help teams work together and reduce dependency on more traditional communication platforms.

 Instant Messaging is good for companies if:

 - Teams working in different geographic locations and in different time zones need to communicate and collaborate with each other